Respiratory illnesses (including SARS-CoV-2/COVID-19)

 The aim of an outbreak investigation is to prevent further transmission of infection.

-Outbreak management can be found in the N. Ireland Regional IPC Manual.
+Outbreak management can be found in the Northern Ireland Regional Infection Prevention and Control Manual.

 Appendix 2: Personal Protective Equipment